House Gambling Problem

 On This Page:

-House Gambling ProblemApproximately 10 million people in the United States live with a gambling addiction problem.
+Approximately 10 million people in the United States live with a gambling addiction problem.
 A gambling addiction occurs when a person continues to gamble despite negative effects that may impact their finances, relationships, or well-being.
-Gambling addiction involves compulsions to seek out gambling, betting, and wagering, and the end result can be devastating for the gambler as well as his or her family.1
+Gambling addiction involves compulsions to seek out gambling, betting, and wagering, and the end result can be devastating for the gambler as well as his or her family.1People who struggle with a gambling or shopping problem often hide their issues out of shame and a desire for secrecy.

 This often delays recovery and treatment and allows a gambling addiction to lead to other serious effects, including loss of jobs, failed relationships, and severe debt.
 Problem gambling is often associated with mental health problems, including depression, anxiety, and mood disorders.
 Gambling problems don’t just affect mental health.
 People who have struggled with gambling benefit greatly from treatment and often also need family counseling and financial coaching to fully recover.